moderncampus/cms-examples/example-code-simple-site/readme.md

-***The included source code, service and information is provided as is, and OmniUpdate makes no promises or guarantees about its use or misuse.
-The source code provided is recommended for advanced users and may not be compatible with all implementations of OU Campus.***
+***The included source code, service and information is provided as is, and Modern Campus makes no promises or guarantees about its use or misuse.
+The source code provided is recommended for advanced users and may not be compatible with all implementations of Omni CMS.***

 # Simple Site
-- This package contains code for a small sample website that can be used in OU Campus.
+- This package contains code for a small sample website that can be used in Omni CMS.

 ## Installation
 1. Compress _nav.inc, _props.pcf, _resources, about, index.pcf into a zip file